thenativeweb/limes/README.md

 });
 ```

+If a request does have an invalid token, an expired one, or one from an unknown issuer, the middleware returns the status code `401`.

+### Handling anonymous users

 If a request does not provide a token, a token for an anonymous user will be issued.
-This issue uses `anonymous` for the `sub` property, and the aforementioned issuer for anonymous tokens.
+This issued token uses `anonymous` for the `sub` property, and the aforementioned issuer for anonymous tokens.
+Anonymous tokens have an additional claim `<issuerForAnonymousTokens>/is-anonymous` set to `true`.

 _Please make sure that your application code handles anonymous users in an intended way!
 The middleware does not block anonymous users, it just identifies and marks them!_

-If a request does have an invalid token, an expired one, or one from an unknown issuer, the middleware returns the status code `401`.
+To differ between multiple anonymous users, your client can send a uuid using the `X-Anonymous-Id` header:

+    X-Anonymous-Id: <uuid>

+Alternatively, you may pass the uuid via the query string parameter `anonymousId`:

+    GET /foo/bar?anonymousId=<uuid>

+This issued token uses `anonymous-<uuid>` for the `sub` property.

+If both a token and an anonymous id are provided, the anonymous id is ignored.

 ## Running the build